Water Damage: Which Type of Water Do You Have?

 At All Dry Services, we’re here to tell you that’s not always the case.
 But before we’re able to get to work restoring your property to its pre-disaster condition, we have to know what type of water you’re dealing with.
-The Institute of Inspection Cleaning and Restoration Certification (IICRC) has developed three categories of water damage to help determine which methods are needed for a thorough cleaning and restoration job.
+There are three categories of water damage to help determine which methods are needed for a thorough cleaning and restoration job.

 Category One: “Clean Water”

 The easiest way to define this type of water is uncontaminated water that comes from a clean source.

 - Water from an overflowing bathtub (before use)

 - Water that has leaked from the supply line to an ice maker

 - Water leaking from your dishwasher or washing machine (not in use)

 - Water leaking around your water heater

 - Water leaking from a pipe

 While the water is initially not hazardous to your health, it is important to get it cleaned up as soon as possible.
 In as little as 24 hours, mold will begin to develop.
 And, if left to sit, Category One water will soon become hazardous.
 In order to properly treat the issue, the water must be extracted immediately.
 We will dry out the affected areas using dehumidifiers and then ensure that it is fully cleaned.